jrdpteam/WiFi_Toolkit/README.md

 # JRDP_WiFi-toolkit
-JRDP_WiFi_Toolkit is the best network hacking multitool designed for Kali Linux.  by JRDP Team
+JRDP_WiFi_Toolkit is my tiny network hacking multitool designed for Kali Linux.  by JRDP Team

 Open Terminal on Your desktop.
 First,download this repo typing command: